saz/puppet-rsyslog/README.md

     -------------------------------------------------------------------
     enable_tcp                          true,false          Enable TCP listener.
 Defaults to true. enable_udp                          true,false          Enable UDP listener.
-Defaults to true. enable_relp                         true,false          Enable RELP listener.
+Defaults to true. address                             STRING              The IP address to bind to.
+Applies to UDP listener only.
+Defaults to '*'. enable_relp                         true,false          Enable RELP listener.
 Defaults to true. enable_onefile                      true,false          Only one logfile per remote host.
 Defaults to false. server_dir                          STRING              Folder where logs will be stored on the server.
 Defaults to '/srv/log/'